Airbridge

 CPI is useful for one thing: measuring the cost of getting a user to download your app.
 For fitness apps, that is the least important step.
 An install is not a trial.
 A trial is not a subscriber.
 A $2 install from someone who never opens the app costs infinitely more than a $5 install from someone who subscribes to your workout plan.

 The trap: because CPI benchmarks exist, teams use them to compare channels.
-But CPI comparisons between channels are meaningless for fitness apps — they compare the wrong thing.
+But CPI comparisons alone are insufficient for fitness apps — they measure acquisition efficiency without capturing what happens after the install.

 Cost per Trial: The Metric Most Teams Skip